 - ACC2000 Interpreting Company Accounts

 - ACC2003 Financial Control

 - MAS2502 Introduction to Computing and Problem Solving

 - MAS2901 Introduction to Statistical Inference

 You will take 20 credits from either of the following two sections:

 Work Placement (optional)

 You can apply to spend 9 to 12 months on an optional work placement between Stages 2 and 3.
 You can apply to spend your placement year with any organisation and will receive University support to do so.
 It will extend your degree by a year and is subject to availability.
-It isn't available if you're spending a year studying abroad.
 Find out more on about Work Placements.

 - ACC3001 Financial Accounting